annaperev/React-udemy/README.md

 context for state management across components or posiibly across the entire app

 React Context is NOT optimized for high frequency changes (Redux is)

+### **Rules of Hooks**
+- Only call React Hooks in React Functions
+  - React Component Functions
+  - Custom Hooks

+- Only call React Hooks at the Top Level
+  - Don’t call them in nested functions
+  - Don’t call them in any block statements

+- extra, unofficial Rule for useEffect(): ALWAYS add everything you refer to inside of useEffect() as a dependency!